newjersey/navigator.business.nj.gov/content/src/fundings/entrepreneur-support-program.md

 displayName: entrepreneur-support
 urlSlug: entrepreneur-support-program
 id: entrepreneur-support-program
+sidebarCardBodyText: The New Jersey Entrepreneur Support Program provides a $5 million fund to guarantee investor loans for working capital, up to a total of
+  $400,000 per business.
+The loans are meant for entrepreneurial companies to support their working capital.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The New Jersey Entrepreneur Support Program provides a $5 million fund to guarantee investor loans for working capital, up to a total of
+  The New Jersey Entrepreneur Support Program provides you with access to a $5 million fund that guarantees investor loans for working capital, up to a total of $400,000 per business, to support your entrepreneurial company.
-  $400,000 per business.
-The loans are meant for entrepreneurial companies to support their working capital.

 callToActionLink: https://www.njeda.gov/njesp/
 callToActionText: Learn more
 fundingType: loan